 Please visit me on Facebook and say “Hi!”
-(And “Like” my page, please!), and follow me on Twitter.
-Enjoy reading my blog posts, where I’ll be penning about the process of writing Lightning on the Levee, and of being published, along with whatever other random thoughts come to mind.
+Or follow me on Twitter.
+Enjoy reading my blog posts, where I pen about the process of writing, and of being published, along with whatever other random thoughts come to mind.

 Thank you for visiting, and happy reading!